yu-jianghao/yu-jianghao.github.io/_pages/talks.md

 This page lists seminars and talks that I have given, and conferences I have organized.

+## Seminars and Conference Talks in 2023

+1. 2023.03.25, **Effective Field Theories : Effective Pathway to New Physics**, (invited talk), Southwest Joint workshop on Particle Physics, Nuclear and Cosmology, ChongQing.

+2. 2023.03.31, **EFT Perspective on Neutrino Masses and Interactions**, (invited Plenary talk), Workshop on Neutrino and Cosmology, HIAS, HangZhou.

+3. 2022.05.20, **EFT Perspective on Neutrino Masses and Neutrinoless Double Beta Decay**, (invited talk), The 2nd Workshop on Neutrinoless Double Beta Decay, SYSU, Zhuhai.

+4. 2022.05.25, **Effective Pathway to New Physics**, (invited seminar), Seminar at TDLI Shanghai JIaotong U, Shanghai.

+5. 2023.07.04, **Effective Field Theories for Weak Interactions and Neutrinos**， (Invited Plenary talk)，Weak Interactions and Neutrinos 2023, SYSU, Zhuhai.

+6. 2023.08.26, **Effective Pathway to New Physics**, (invited talk), FIND workshop on CP violation at electroweak scale and beyond, USTC, Hefei.

+7. 2023.09.07, **Effective Field Theories : Effective Pathway to New Physics**, (Invited talk), ICTP-AP seminar, Beijing.

+8. 2022.10.26, **Chiral Effective Field Theory for QCD and Electroweak Theories**, (Invited Plenary talk), The 8th Chiral EFT Workshop, Henan University, Kaifeng.

+9. 2023.11.02, **Effective Field Theories : Effective Pathway to New Physics**, (Invited talk), Seminar at Graduate school CAEP, Beijing.

 ## Seminars and Conference Talks in 2022